-My mom and I were going three, sometimes four days out of the week, sometimes two or three, just depending on how my levels were doing.
+My mom and I were going 3, sometimes 4 days out of the week, sometimes 2 or 3, just depending on how my levels were doing.

 Describe the bone marrow biopsy after the transplant

-They did another bone marrow biopsy right after, maybe a month or two after.
+They did another bone marrow biopsy right after, maybe a month or 2 after.
 It went well.
 It was the same as all the other ones.

-My mom was with me and I had a scan done and they told me that everything was going well, that the transplant was actually working, and that my new bone marrow was perfect.
+My mom was with me, and I had a scan done.
+They told me that everything was going well, that the transplant was actually working, and that my new bone marrow was perfect.

 Maintaining your new immune system

-At this point, I’m about seven months old, they say.
-I’ve had three different immunization shots all over again and I’m gonna continue to get them until I’m technically at five years old.
+At this point, I’m about 7 months old, they say.
+I’ve had 3 different immunization shots all over again, and I’m gonna continue to get them until I’m technically at 5 years old.
 Then my next one will probably be around June or July, at the year mark, so I have to get those done every other month or every few months.

 Normal questions.
-Everything has come back great, except for about two months ago, I had been sick.
+Everything has come back great, except for about 2 months ago, I had been sick.
 I told them I had really bad dry mouth.

-They said that’s a sign of GVHD, which is graft versus host disease.
-It means that the new bone marrow in my body are fighting because my new bone marrow and my body see each other as foreign.
+They said that’s a sign of GVHD, which is graft-versus-host disease.
+It means that the new bone marrow and my body are fighting because my new bone marrow and my body see each other as foreign.
 So they’re fighting in my body.

 I’ve been taking medication for my mouth, because one of the side effects is dry mouth, sores, dry skin, just stuff like that.
-So they’ve been giving me medication for that.
+They’ve been giving me medication for that.